celikkoseoglu/celikkoseoglu/README.md

 I code occasionally.
 I wouldn't say I'm full stack but I do not have an area of expertise.
 I just learn and do what is necessary to complete a project.
 I've worked with FPGAs, Windows Phone, iOS, Android, Playstation 4, Java Microservices, compilers, React, OpenGL, WebGL and [even more](https://celikk.me/celikresume.pdf).

 Computers have always been my thing ever since I learnt how to read and write from a keyboard at the age of 5.
 I do parkour and enjoy meeting friends to do outdoor activities.
-Feel free to reach out via any of the links below.
+Feel free to reach out.

 <hr>